SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-ecb-to-spfx-extensions.md

 5. Once the application installation will be completed, open the _"Documents"_ library of the site and see the custom ECB menu item in action by selecting a single document.

-Enjoy your new custom ECB menu item built using the new SharePoint Framework extensions!
+Enjoy your new custom ECB menu item built using the SharePoint Framework extensions!